sanath95/Table-Extractor/README.md

 ## Conclusions

-- The [**OpenGVLab/InternVL2-8B**](https://huggingface.co/OpenGVLab/InternVL2-8B) is able to efficiently extract textual data from tables while preserving the relationships between the table's cells.
+The [**OpenGVLab/InternVL2-8B**](https://huggingface.co/OpenGVLab/InternVL2-8B) is able to efficiently extract textual data from tables while preserving the relationships between the table's cells.
+It can handle different cases like:
-- It can extract German and English languages without user input.
+- Tables without borders.
-- It can detect multiple tables in a single image.
+- Tables with printed and hand written text.
-- Pipeline A works well in most simple cases and is faster.
+- Tables with different languages (English and German)
-- Pipeline B does a good job for compound headings.
-Conversion of tables with compound headers to JSON format allowed Pipeline B to produce accurately formatted strings by merging the headings.
+- By providing ```compound_heading = True```, we can get good results for tables with compound headings.

 ---